andreapassini/DROP/README.md

 - double click on "GenerateProjects.bat"

 # TODO List
+- [x] ECS porting (branch ECS_Setup)
+    - [x] Renderer refactoring
+    - [x] Static mesh component
+    - [x] Transform component
+    - [x] Particle system porting

-- [ ] convert the systems that get a transform to get a SceneGraphNode/TransformComponent
+- [ ] Move the active camera to a singleton component (Scene context)
-- [ ] Convert the scene into a ecs scene
+- [ ] Move the Inputs into a Singleton Components (TBD)
+- [ ] Consider refactoring singleton components to make them more efficient (without using a map)
+- [ ] Code cleanup:
+    - [ ] rename Scene and Renderer context into state
-- [ ] Move the active camera to a singleton component
+    - [ ] add a Game State to singleton components
+    - [ ] Add time state
+- [ ] Add debug main view, render normals in color channel
+- [ ] Add debug main view, render shadow map with inverted colors, projected on the plane
-- [ ] Move the Inputs into a Singleton Components
+- [ ] Consider reworking the material to use a map for textures
 - [ ] Add debug texture viewer in the renderer by adding a specific pass where needed
 - [ ] Fix the scene graph move and remove node, the error is not considering move from another branch
 - [ ] Add cube maps